lafrenierejm/lafreniere.xyz/content/docs/resume.md

 [Source code](https://github.com/lafrenierejm/standard-dirs.el)
 {{< /columns >}}

-_Standard Dirs_ is an Emacs library to provide platform-specific paths for reading and writing configuration, cache, and other data.
+Emacs library to provide platform-specific paths for reading and writing configuration, cache, and other data.

 - On Linux, the directory paths conform to the XDG base directory and XDG user directory specifications as published by the freedesktop.org project.
 - On macOS, the directory paths conform to Apple’s filesystem documentation ["Where to Put Files"](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFileSystem/Articles/WhereToPutFiles.html).